Daman and Diu Portuguese Creole: Daman Indo-Portuguese

 The superstrate language is Portuguese.
 The substrate of the Daman creole is likely to be Konkani.
-Gujarati has also been suggested as a possible substrate, but this is doubtful since the Gujarati people moved into the region only after the Portuguese arrived.
+Gujarati has also been suggested as a possible substrate, but this is doubtful since the Gujarati people moved into the area only after the Portuguese arrived.

 Diu Indo-Portuguese

 The Diu Indo-Portuguese or Diu Portuguese is spoken in Diu district, India.
 It is a creole language based mainly on Portuguese and Gujarati.
 It is a member of the larger family of Indo-Portuguese creoles, particularly close to the variety of Daman.
 There is a considerably vital oral tradition in this language, with songs regularly performed in Diu, elsewhere in India and among Indo-Portuguese communities abroad.

 Widely spoken in the past, it was first documented in the 19th century by the initiative of Hugo Schuchardt.
 At present, the language is spoken natively by most of the local Catholics, numbering about 180, but is potentially endangered by the pressure of other languages such as Gujarati, English and standard Portuguese.